 The Foodways course description explains that this course “explores the many interconnected systems that work together to bring food from the farm to our tables.
 Learning about sustainable food systems helps us understand how our food choices impact our communities and the wider world, and allows us to make more effective and intentional decisions about what we eat.”
-This description helps to explain why the course is offered in the social studies realm, but you might also use it as an elective course.
+This description helps to explain why the course is offered in the social studies realm, but you might also use it as an elective.

 Students will do a significant amount of additional, independent research beyond the linked resources.
-For instance, iLesson 5 tells students to learn about both organic farming and permaculture then write a comparison essay in regard to their key features.
-Students are on their own to locate resources.
-They will include MLA citations in the essay.
-Another activity requires students to create a slide presentation on sustainable farming methods used at one farm.
+For instance, Lesson 5 tells students to learn about both organic farming and permaculture, then write a comparison essay in regard to their key features.
+Students are on their own to locate resources for this.
+They are instructed to use MLA formatting for their essay citations.
+Another activity requires students to create a slide presentation on sustainable farming methods currently being used at one farm.
 It can be a farm in the student’s area or one for which they can obtain enough information and images online or in some other manner.

 Students will do a final project that involves service learning.
 They might volunteer to work at a local farm, or they can create something that helps to promote a local effort to provide access to healthy food—maybe for a farmers market, food pantry, local farm, or other business or organization.
-The project should take ten to fifteen hours over two or three weeks, and students will write up a brief report on it.
+The project should take ten to fifteen hours over two or three weeks, and students will write up a brief report about it.

 The Foodways course will raise a student’s awareness of the importance of developing sustainable food systems around the world.
 The course will probably be most practical for those living in an area where farms, community gardens, and farmers markets are readily accessible, especially if some of them are already working on sustainability.